TheAllSeer/FAP/Patch Notes.md

 - can now edit transaction.
 - delete function has been moved from holding the transaction down to the edit transaction card.

+## Add Transaction
+- button has been moved further up to not overlap the android bar.

 ## Fixes
 - there were issues fixing the keyboard issue, it has been moved to release V1.2
 - splash icon: it's only in the development build.